datamindedacademy/spark_on_kubernetes/instructor-setup/README.md

 kubectl logs ${DRIVER_POD_NAME} --namespace ${NAMESPACE}
 ```

-Do not forget to deleter the driver pod, when you're done or want to run another job.
+Do not forget to delete the driver pod, when you're done or want to run another job.
 TODO: set auto-delete after 5 minutes

 ```